amylour/scoops_pp1/README.md

 ### **Imagery**

 The images that I have chosen for my site reflect the bright, retro aesthetic I am looking for.
-Close ups of large displays of ice cream create a positive feeling for the user, prompting them to delve further into the menu section.
+Close-ups of large displays of ice cream create a positive feeling for the user, prompting them to delve further into the menu section.
 A large image sits below the menu options, it shows the most popular dessert of a warm brownie with a scoop of delicious ice cream.
 The sites [pexels.com](https://www.pexels.com/), [unsplash.com](https://unsplash.com/) and [pixabay.com](https://pixabay.com/) provided the royalty-free stock images used throughout the website, with attributions to each photographer placed in the [Credits](#credits) section of this README doc.

 ---